-During the year ended December 31, 2020, the Company took possession of properties held as collateral on mortgages for a value of less than \$1 (\$3 for the year ended December 31, 2019).
+During the year ended December 31, 2021, the Company did not take possession of any properties it held as collateral on mortgages (less than \$1 for the year ended December 31, 2020).
 Foreclosed properties that the Company still held at year-end are presented as real estate held for resale in Note 9 "Other Assets".